asetalias/amibot/Contributing/CONTRIBUTING.md

 #### Create a new issue

-If you spot a problem with the docs, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
+If you encounter an issue with Amibot, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, you can open a new issue using a relevant issue tag.

 #### Solve an issue

 Scan through our [existing issues](https://github.com/asetalias/amibot/issues) to find one that interests you.
-You can narrow down the search using `labels` as filters.As a general rule, we don’t assign issues to anyone.
-If you find an issue to work on, you are welcome to open a PR with a fix.
+You can narrow down the search using `labels` as filters.
+As a general rule, you should ask to be asigned to the issue you want to work on.
+However, you can open a PR for an issue even if you're not assigned!

 ### Make Changes

-#### Make changes in the UI

-Click **Make a contribution** at the bottom of any docs page to make small changes such as a typo, sentence fix, or a broken link.
-This takes you to the `.md` file where you can make your changes and [create a pull request](#pull-request) for a review.

 #### Make changes locally